 Rule 5703-25-06 | Equalization procedures.

-(B) At least once each six-year period the county auditor of each county, in conformity with the provisions of section 5713.01 of the Revised Code, shall view and appraise each parcel of real property and the improvements thereon in the county and this appraisal shall reflect the one hundred per cent true value in money of each parcel appraised, and the auditor shall place each parcel of real property on the tax duplicate at its "taxable value" which is thirty-five per cent of its true value in money.
+(B) At least once each six-year period the county auditor of each county, in conformity with the provisions of section 5713.01 of the Revised Code, will view and appraise each parcel of real property and the improvements thereon in the county and this appraisal will reflect the one hundred per cent true value in money of each parcel appraised, and the auditor will place each parcel of real property on the tax duplicate at its "taxable value" which is thirty-five per cent of its true value in money.

 (1) The tract, lot, or parcel of real estate loses value due to some casualty;

 (2) An improvement is added to the property.

 (G) The lien for taxes attaches to all real property on the first day of January.
 If a building, structure, fixture or other improvement to land is under construction on January first of any year, its valuation will be based upon its value or percentage of completion as it existed on January first.